G0o9leA1/Linux-Kernel-Development/Kernel Module Concurrent Memory Use/README.md

   - Manage kernel memory dynamically within the kernel module

 ## Copyright:
-  - If you are students of Washington University in St. Louis, you should cite properly and do not violate the academic integrity when you using this code.
+  - If you are students of Washington University in St. Louis, you should cite properly and do not violate the academic integrity when you use this code.

   - Please contact the author through [email](mailto:Li.z@wustl.edu) if you want to use this code in other ways